osrf/subt/submitted_models/ctu_cras_norlab_balloon_sensor_config_1/specifications.md

 I saw it a lot when setting up the model, but adding internal friction to the ball joint helped this and I haven't seen a crash since correcting the parameters.

+The real balloon has no computational hardware and no long-range comms.
+It is expected that is is just a pure sender of images and all processing happens on the UGV.
+In simulation, participants can utilize the full cloud machine that runs this vehicle for computations.
+The simulated balloon can also serve as a relay of wireless messages, but that is no real problem because it should always be close to some UGV, so it won't add unrealistic comms coverage.

 ## Changing parameters of the robot

 Look into the Xacro files in `urdf/` folder and change the values there.